 White Paper: Why You Should Worry About ICE Raids, by Brenda J. Smith, J.D.

 What is an I.C.E. raid, and how do they happen in the first place?
-An I.C.E. raid is an enforcement action taken by the Immigration and Customs Enforcement officers who are charged with enforcing an employer’s compliance with immigration laws.
+An I.C.E. raid is an enforcement action taken by Immigration and Customs Enforcement officers who are charged with enforcing an employer’s compliance with immigration laws.
 In the past, there was a focus on fines and administrative errors.
 However, since September 11, 2001, the focus has been on enforcement.
-The enforcement responsibility was moved from Immigration to the Department of Homeland Security, and a new agency with a focus on enforcement raids was born.
+The enforcement responsibility was moved from Immigration to the Department of Homeland Security, and a new agency focusing on enforcement raids was born.

 An example of the seriousness of this enforcement occurred last month at an aerospace parts manufacturer in Washington State.
-In this case, 36 undocumented workers were arrested and are now awaiting deportation.
+In this case, 36 undocumented workers were arrested and awaiting deportation.
 The company is subject to fines and criminal charges.
 In another case in the construction industry, two senior managers in the company were prosecuted under human smuggling charges for knowingly hiring illegal workers.
 In a recent case against a McDonald’s restaurant franchise in which the government was successful in prosecuting an owner who knowingly hired undocumented workers, Department of Homeland Security Assistant Secretary I.C.E.
 Julie Myers stated, “This investigation clearly shows our resolve to pursue those who willfully violate our nation’s hiring laws, regardless of their place on the corporate ladder.”

-- All employees responsible for payroll, human resources and hiring should be thoroughly trained in the law, compliance responsibilities and step-by-step training on how to comply with the law.
+- All employees responsible for payroll, human resources, and hiring should be thoroughly trained in the law, compliance responsibilities, and step-by-step training on how to comply with the law.